 Crops grow best where temperature, rainfall and climate are optimal for that specific crop.

-Content is sourced from training material for extension advisors developed by a team of consultants lead by the University of Pretoria.
+This content on climate and farming in South Africa is sourced from training material for extension advisors developed by a team of consultants lead by the University of Pretoria.
 Researchers include Dr Joe Stevens, Pieter van Heerden and Prof MC Laker.
 The project was funded by the Water Research Commission (WRC).

 A plant needs periods of heat and cold for certain processes in its growth cycle.
 These periods of heat and cold are expressed in heat units and chill units....more